BryanNsoh/Automated_Reachouts/README.md

-## Automated Reachouts: Streamlining Academic Communication with AI
+## Automated Reachouts: Streamlining Academic Communication with AI-powered Personalization and Factual Grounding

 **Automated Reachouts** is a Python-based system that leverages the power of AI to facilitate and streamline communication between students and professors in academic settings.
-It assists students in crafting personalized and effective emails to professors, seeking guidance, research opportunities, or potential collaborations.
+It goes beyond simply generating personalized emails by also conducting **web searches using the Perplexity API**.
+This ensures that each email is grounded in **factual and relevant information** about the professor and their research, significantly increasing the chances of a positive response.

 ### Key Features:

 * **AI-powered email crafting:** The system utilizes advanced language models like Google's Gemini and OpenAI's GPT-3.5 to generate personalized email drafts based on student information, professor research interests, and insightful narratives.
+* **Web search integration:** Leverages the Perplexity API to conduct targeted web searches, gathering relevant information about the professor and their research.
+This ensures that emails are well-informed and demonstrate genuine interest.
 * **Database integration:** Manages professor data efficiently using SQLite, allowing for seamless retrieval and updates.
 * **Automated email sending:** Integrates with Sendinblue's API to send crafted emails to professors at scheduled times.
 * **Customizable prompts and criteria:** Offers flexibility in tailoring prompts and evaluation criteria to specific needs and preferences.